scravy/simplex/README.md

     simplex [options] [files...]

       -h        --help              Print this help text.
+                --version           Print version information.
       -v        --verbose           Verbose output.
       -d        --dry-run           Dry run (do not create any files).
       -n        --no-clean          Do not clean up after building.
       -p        --print             Print processed tex to stdout.
       -c        --crop              Crops the document so that no margins are left.
       -f        --force             Forces the creation of output files.
-      -t    --type=             Specify type of output (pdf, png, tex) -x    --pdflatex=         Path to `pdflatex' executable
+      -t , -T   --type=             Specify type of output (pdf, png, tex) -x        --pdflatex=         Path to `pdflatex' executable
       -k        --pdfcrop=          Path to `pdfcrop'
       -z        --graphviz=         Path to `dot' (graphviz)
       -g        --gnuplot=          Path to `gnuplot'
       -m        --convert=          Path to `convert' (ImageMagick)
-      -w[]  --watch[=]          Watch files or folder (optionally amount of time in ms) --density=, --dpi=  For output type `png' only, specifies dpi.
+      -w[]      --watch[=]          Watch files or folder (optionally amount of time in ms) -3        --three-times       Execute `pdflatex' three times instead of the default two times.
+                --density=, --dpi=  For output type `png' only, specifies dpi.
                 --quality=          For output type `png' only, specifies quality.